fs-melo/CNN_Relation_Extraction/README.md

 # CNN_Relation_Extraction
 It contains the source code of my master's dissertation on the implementation of Extraction of relationships from unstructured data based on deep learning and distant supervision.

-In this project, we provide our implementations of a low dimensional Convolutional Neural Network (CNN) for Relation_Extraction based in [deeplearning4nlp-tutorial](https://github.com/UKPLab/deeplearning4nlp-tutorial/tree/master/2017-07_Seminar/Session%203%20-%20Relation%20CNN/code), however we use dataset created by distant supervision.
+Here, our implementations of a low dimensional Convolutional Neural Network (CNN) for Relation_Extraction based in [deeplearning4nlp-tutorial](https://github.com/UKPLab/deeplearning4nlp-tutorial/tree/master/2017-07_Seminar/Session%203%20-%20Relation%20CNN/code) are available, however was used a dataset created by distant supervision.

 This work presents an information extraction technique for extracting relation with CNN trained for the recognition of sentence patterns represented on low-dimension word2vec and position embeddings (of Named Entity).